 How Much Is A Sponsor Licence?

-You will generally be classed as a small sponsor if two of the following apply:
+You will generally be considered a small sponsor if two of the following apply:

-- You have no more than 50 employees
+- You employ no more than 50 people

-- You are registered as a charity in England or Wales or Scotland or Northern Ireland
+- You are registered as a charity in any part of the UK

-- You are a charity that is excepted from charity registration
+- You are a charity that is excepted or exempt from registration

-- You are an ecclesiastical corporation and you were established for charitable purposes
+- You are an ecclesiastical corporation established for charitable purposes

-If you need a rapid decision on your application, you may be able to pay an additional £500 to have a response within 10 working days.
-Only a certain number of applications are dealt with on this basis each day and this is on a first come, first served basis.
-We can advise you as to how to approach this if you need an urgent response.
+If you need a quicker decision on your sponsor licence application, there may be an option to pay for a priority service.
+This can provide a response within 10 working days.
+However, access to this service is limited and allocated on a first come, first served basis.
+We can advise you on how best to proceed if you require an urgent outcome.

 Contact Our Expert Immigration Solicitors For Help With A Sponsor Licence Application